rubyAnneB/linkReaper-cli/CONTRIBUTING.md

 ide settings for pycharm is also available [here](settings.zip)

+### Testing

+This project uses unitttest.
+At the moment, all tests are located [here](tests/test.py) in the tests directory.
+In the future, this project may move to using to using pyTest as can be seen [here](tests/test_.py).
+Also keep in mind that the [library](https://click.palletsprojects.com/en/7.x/) used in constructing this application has its own [testing capabilities](https://click.palletsprojects.com/en/7.x/testing/?highlight=test) that can be used to test the commands.
+A sample can be found in this [file](tests/test_.py).

 ## Dependencies
 * [Click](https://click.palletsprojects.com/en/7.x/) - Package for making cli tools
 * [Colorama](https://pypi.org/project/colorama/) - Required for colour on Windows